boyserk84/nateserk_restybread/documentation/auth0_Setup.md

 5. (Optional) Fill out `Allowed Logout URLs` with your URLs.
 5. Click `SAVE CHANGES`

-# Integrate Auth0 API and Client with your Frontend and API endpiont
+# Integrate Auth0

-## How to Integrate Auth0 with your API endpoint
+## 1. How to Integrate Auth0 with your API endpoint
 TBA

+Coming Soon

-## How to Integrate Auth0 with your Front End
+## 2. How to Integrate Auth0 with your Front End
 TBA

+Coming Soon

 # NOTE
 * `Audience` refers to `unique identifier` or `Identifier` for the API.
 You will need to define `AUTH0_AUDIENCE` in `.env` with this value.